BIGNAME Commerce's Core Brand Envelopes.com Reaches 50-Year Milestone

 MELVILLE, N.Y., Aug.
-24, 2021 /PRNewswire/ -- BIGNAME Commerce's core brand Envelopes.com, a leader in unique stationery, manufacturing, and custom printing services, celebrates its 50th anniversary today.
+30, 2021 /PRNewswire/ -- BIGNAME Commerce's core brand Envelopes.com, a leader in unique stationery, manufacturing, and custom printing services, celebrates its 50th anniversary this month.
 Founded by Ken Newman in 1971 in Queens, New York, and originally known as Action Envelope, the company grew from serving a local clientele of 100, to serving millions of consumers and businesses across all industries today.

 "We are excited to celebrate the rich history and culture that has built envelopes.com and are looking forward to the next 50 years as we expand into other relevant markets and categories while maintaining our focus on the two most important components of our business: our team and our customers," says current CEO, Craig Johnson.